JellyBitz/File2Pk2/README.md

 `-client=` : Path to the client to import the folder
 `-key=` : Encryption key used by the .pk2 file
+`--override-only` : Confirm the file needs to exists before importing

 ---
 > #### Thanks!